Bean1eBabe/Python-and-R-Final-Project/README.md

 # Discussion/Conclusion

-## Limitations
+## Discussion
-While the project aims to contribute to breast cancer classification, it is essential to acknowledge its limitations:

-### Data Quality:
-The performance of the models heavily relies on the quality of the input data.
-Inaccuracies or biases in the dataset can impact the effectiveness of the algorithms.
+To summarize, our project was focused on breast cancer research data, and used Naive Bayes and Decision Tree learning modules to classify breast cancer data.
+Both Naive Bayes and Decision Tree supervised machine learning algorithms contribute to higher accuracy when working together in the code.
+That being said, there were still limitations to the data, models, and results.
+The performance of the models relies on the quality of the input data, so innaccuracies or biases in the dataset can impact the algorithim's affectivness.
+Addtionally, the choice of features in the dataset may not capture all relevant information for accurate classification.
+This could result in further feature engingeering and selection being necessary.

-### Feature Selection:
-The choice of features in the dataset may not capture all relevant information for accurate classification.
-Further feature engineering and selection may be necessary.

 ### Model Complexity:
 The selected algorithms have their own assumptions and limitations.
 In more complex scenarios, more sophisticated models may be required.